kaltura/kaltura-player-js/docs/advertising.md

 const kalturaPlayer = KalturaPlayer.setup(config);
 ```

-> In this sample the player will try to request and play 8 ads in 4 ad breaks, each one containing 2 ads consecutively
+> In this sample the player will try to request and play 8 ads in 4 ad breaks, each one contains 2 ads consecutively.

 ### Waterfalling